 2. What methods should be used to create a dashboard?

 Step 1: Straight to the point

 A dashboard is one single screen made up with the most important indicators.
 Therefore, a dashboard should not show all the data points.
 It must only cover essential information.
-It should be a selection of the most relevant indicators to your business.
+It should be a selection of the most relevant indicators of your business.

 When looking at your dashboard, the first thing you should see is a quick presentation of the most important data related to your activity.

-Excel tabs or other secondary menus created with other data visualization tools will allow you to study your data more in depth.
+Excel tabs or other secondary menus created with other data visualization tools will allow you to study your data more in-depth.